stacks-network/stacks-core/sip/sip-001-burn-election.md

 leaders.
 In other words, leaders stand to make more make money with the consent of the users.

-Users support their preferred leader by submitting a burn transaction that contains a tunable proof and references  its leader candidate's chain tip commitment.
-These user-submitted tunable proofs count towards the leader's total weight for the election, thereby increasing the chance that they will be selected (i.e. users submit their transactions alongside the leader's block commitment).
+Users support their preferred leader by submitting a burn transaction that contains a proof of burn and references its leader candidate's chain tip commitment.
+These user-submitted burns count towards the leader's total score for the election, thereby increasing the chance that they will be selected (i.e. users submit their transactions alongside the leader's block commitment).
 Users who submit proofs for a leader that wins the election will receive some Stacks tokens alongside the leader (but users whose leaders